 - See also: algol, basic, microsoft-basic, true-basic, act-iii, algol-60, ascii, hp-time-shared-basic, basic-plus, altair-basic

-- I have 26 facts about Dartmouth BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about Dartmouth BASIC not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: